 The researchers rely primarily on work from their own lab where they utilize a standard interval protocol consisting of a 30 second Wingate test (30 seconds all out against a braked cycle ergometer) repeated 4-6 times with a 4 minute rest period.
 This workout is performed three times per week for anywhere from 2-6 weeks (the earlier work I mentioned used intervals of varying lengths twice per week for three weeks, or six total sessions).
 I’d note that most of the work on this lab was performed on essentially untrained college aged men and women NOT highly trained endurance athletes.

 I’d note that this type of training protocol looks exactly nothing like the types of interval training being currently propagated for fat loss.
-Rather, the fat loss type programs are usually based on longer intervals (60-90 seconds) with relatively short rest periods (60-90 seconds); this makes it difficult to apply the research results.
+Rather, the fat loss type programs are usually based on longer intervals (60-90 seconds) with relatively short rest periods (60-90 seconds) which is more of an anaerobic capacity workout.
+This makes it difficult to apply the research results.

 The results from their work are somewhat interesting, in one, a mere two weeks of the above protocol improved exercise tolerance (the ability to sustain a given workload) by nearly double.
 However, there was no increase in VO2 max suggesting that the adaptations were peripheral (e.g. occurring primarily in the muscle) and not central (e.g. occurring in the body’s ability to transport oxygen via the bloodstream).
 The researchers note that other studies using HIIT have found an increase in VO2 max but invariably used a larger volume of training.